TawandaVera/Project-Portfolio/README.md

 # Project-Portfolio
-School Projects completed in fulfilment of the requirements of the masters degree in finacial engineering courses from 2017 - 2019
+School Projects completed in fulfilment of the requirements of the masters degree in financial engineering courses from 2017 - 2019